-45%

-Improving infrastructure

-32%

-Environmental sustainability

 Advantages of operating a business in NPSP

-Disadvantages of operating a business in NPSP

-Parking issues

-Car parking is a difficult issue to resolve as our residents and businesses often have competing expectations.
+Disadvantages of operating a business in NPSP Parking issues Car parking is a difficult issue to resolve as our residents and businesses often have competing expectations.
 Seeking to strike a balance, the Council is currently investigating options for providing additional car parking at the Webbe Street car park in Norwood, while implementing a City-wide car parking policy to alleviate business and resident concerns with long-term commuter parking in residential streets.

-42%

-COVID-19 Response

-The most effective responses by the Council to the COVID-19 pandemic were Justice of the Peace services and increased cleaning in public spaces followed by a freeze on Council rates.

-JP services open throughout the pandemic
+42% Priority issues The top three issues for the Council to address in the next three years as a priority are: